Consistent Flag Codes: A decoding algorithm for consistent flag codes

 \begin{quote}

 \hrulefill \\ \hrulefill

 \begin{small}

-\textsc{Assumptions:} We send a flag $\cF$ in a coherent flag code $\cC$ of type $\type$ on $\bbF_q^n$.
+{\textsc{Assumptions:} We send a flag $\cF$ in a consistent flag code $\cC$ of type $\type$ on $\bbF_q^n$.
 At each shot, the $i$-th subspace $\cF_i$ is sent and a subspace $\cX_i$ is received.
-The total number of erasures $e$ is correctable.
+The total number of erasures $e$ is correctable.} \hrulefill